🔄

 Think of it as a buffer zone.
 In the winter, it prevents the cold from the outside frame from reaching the inside frame, keeping your home warmer.
 In the summer, it does the opposite, stopping outdoor heat from transferring into your cool, air-conditioned space.
 This technology is what allows modern metal windows to be so energy-efficient in any climate.

-The Importance of Glazing and Low-E Coatings
+Why Glazing and Low-E Coatings Are a Must

 The frame is only one part of the equation; the glass, or glazing, plays a massive role in energy efficiency.
 Most high-performance windows are double- or even triple-paned, creating insulating air gaps between the layers of glass.
 To take it a step further, manufacturers often fill these gaps with a dense, inert gas like argon, which is a much better insulator than regular air.